concreted/dqiv-nds-en-script-patcher/README.md

 ![Item Text Issue](screenshots/issue_item_text.png)
 - The map screen shows "Map Info" and other strings showing shop info in Japanese.
 Although the "Map Info" string is present in the `en` script files, the JA ROM seems to be hardcoded to show this string in Japanese.
 Replacing the corresponding file in the `ja` folder doesn't help.
 A few other strings are also affected in inventory screens, may be others I haven't found.
 ![Map Text Issue](screenshots/issue_map_text.png)
 - When there is more than one monster type in a battle, all monster names after the first one have `%0` prepended to them.
-This appears to be getting added in code, so is not possible to strip out.
+This appears to be getting added in code, so is not possible to strip out by modifying the script data.
 ![Monster Name Issue](screenshots/issue_monster_names.png)
 - When there is more than one monster type in a battle, monster names appear on one line instead of one name per line.
 This is because of the reflow changes applied to the battle text file.